Ending Hunger in Maine

 Maine’s Roadmap was greatly improved by Mainers who contributed lived expertise of poverty and hunger – a process, which was difficult and, at times, trauma-inducing.
 The State of Maine is grateful to Resources for Organizing & Social Change (ROSC) for their leadership coordinating and elevating these voices and for the resulting Impacted Community Report and dynamic Roadmap.

-In 2022, Maine’s 130th State Legislature endorsed the recommendations of the strategic plan, with the passage of LD 174 An Act to Implement Maine’s Roadmap to End Hunger by 2030.
+In 2022, Maine’s 130th State Legislature endorsed the recommendations of the strategic plan, with the passage of LD 174 An Act to Implement Maine’s Roadmap to End Hunger.
 That legislation directed the Governor’s Office of Policy Innovation and the Future (GOPIF) to provide staffing and coordinate implementation of Maine’s Roadmap with guidance from an advisory committee composed of members with lived expertise and content expertise relevant to the goals and strategies included in the plan.